rezendi/ykarma/HOWTO.md

 can be surprisingly convoluted.
 Etc etc etc.

-I was tempted to add more abstraction layers beyond React / API / blockchain, but the idea was for this to be illustrative as well as useful, so I went with just trying to make the code simple, readable, and straightforward.
+I was tempted to add more abstraction layers beyond React / API / blockchain, eg some kind of ORM data layer between the API and the blockchain, but the idea was for this to be illustrative as well as useful, so I went with just trying to make the code simple, readable, and straightforward.

-I'm a polyglot programmer and neither Javascript nor Solidity is my first or even my fifth language of choice (though like many I have warmed to JS over the years) which will probably be very apparent to serious JS developers when they look at the code.
+I'm a polyglot programmer and neither Javascript nor Solidity is my first or even my fifth language of choice (though like many I have warmed to JS over the years) which will probably be very apparent to serious JS/React/Node developers when they look at the code.

 If I was building this to seriously scale I ... well, I wouldn't have used a blockchain.
-Given its necessity, I'd probably add some kind of data layer between the API and the blockchain to cache data for reads, and a messaging queue for writes, and then worry about how/when to invalidate that cache ... but obviously that would add a great deal of complexity to the system.
+Given its necessity, I'd probably add that ORM data layer use also use it to cache data for reads, along with a messaging queue for writes, and maybe Kubernetes to support an arbitrary number of blockchain nodes and web servers, and then worry about how/when to invalidate the cache(s) ... but obviously caching would add a great deal of complexity to the system.
 (There's a little Redis caching in there now, but only a little.)